fjarroyo/LaunchMyApp-PhoneGap-Plugin/README.md

 RootFrame.NavigationFailed += RootFrame_NavigationFailed;

-// Necessary for LaunchMyApp plugin RootFrame.UriMapper = new CustomUriMapper("aireuropa", "/MainPage.xaml");
+// Necessary for LaunchMyApp plugin RootFrame.UriMapper = new CustomUriMapper(URL_SCHEME, "/MainPage.xaml"); //URL_SCHEME must be the same as used for installing the plugin

 // Ensure we don't initialize again phoneApplicationInitialized = true;